 What Is an HVAC Technician?

-Some are HVAC-R professionals, which means they also work with refrigeration.
+Some are HVAC-R professionals, which means they also can take care of refrigeration.

-While HVAC can be physically hard, it can also be extremely satisfying.
-As a technician you’ll be required to be able to:
+While HVAC can be physically challenging, it can also be extremely satisfying.
+As a technician you’ll need to be able to:

-• Work in extreme settings, such as tight or dirty spaces.
+• Work in uncomfortable settings, such as small or dirty spaces.

 • Work in hot or cold areas since equipment is usually outdoors.

-• Work evenings, weekends and overtime during peak demand.
+• Work evenings, weekends and overtime during peak days.

-It’s a great career choice if you want to:
+It’s a good career choice if you want to:

-• Avoid sitting at a desk or in an office.
+• Avoid being stuck at a desk or in an office.

-• Have job security knowing your position can’t be outsourced.
+• Have job security being sure your position can’t be outsourced.

-How to Become an HVAC Technician
+What to Do to Become an HVAC Technician

-Career Explorer reports that technicians who have expertise with tablets, electronics and troubleshooting will be in large demand as equipment updates.
+Career Explorer reports that technicians who can work with tablets, electronics and troubleshooting will be in large demand as equipment updates.

-Another advantage of working in HVAC is little to no educational debt.
+Another perk of working in HVAC is little to no student debt.

-A Day in the Life of an HVAC Technician
+A Typical Day of an HVAC Technician

-Average Salary for HVAC Technicians and Other HVAC Careers
+Typical Salary Rates for {Professional Technicians|Technicians|Full-Time Technicians and Other Careers in HVAC

 HVAC manager, $72,515 average salary